k-kyler/evochat/README.md

 # Evochat

-This project was developed by React.js, TypeScript, Tailwind CSS, Styled Components, Chat Engine and Firebase.
+This project was developed by React.js, TypeScript, Tailwind CSS, Styled Components and Firebase.

 ## Available Scripts